 Businesses evolve over time.
-During the COVID-19 pandemic, thousands of brick-and-mortar businesses shifted to ecommerce, and in some cases, they had to radically changing their offerings.
-Others went through pivots and now offer totally different services than before.
+During the COVID-19 pandemic, thousands of brick-and-mortar businesses shifted to e-commerce. and in some cases, they had to radically change their offerings.
+Others went through pivots and now offer different services than before.
 Take some time to evaluate whether your existing brand still accurately reflects the products and services you currently offer or if it might need some updating to account for the evolution of your business.

 Where is your business heading?
 Is there an expansion on the horizon?
 Is there a new product on your roadmap?
 Is a merger or acquisition in the works?
 Take all of these into account as you evaluate the health and vitality of your brand.
 Do you have the tools in your brand kit to accommodate the growth you’ve planned?
 If not, it may be wise to proactively develop new brand attributes to account for future growth.

-- Can your brand cross cultural and geographic limitations?
+#5 Your brand doesn’t easily cross cultural and geographic limitations.

-Brands are often deeply rooted in their native culture, but if your business aims to establish an international presence, then it must resonate across borders, cultures and languages.
+Brands are often deeply rooted in their native culture. but if your business aims to establish an international presence, then it must resonate across borders, cultures, and languages.
 Executives and brand managers should take time to consider the regions of operations and where they plan to expand.
 Ensure your brand translates clearly and expresses the same values.
-If it doesn’t, then an update may be in order to facilitate your global plans.
+If it doesn’t, then an update may be to facilitate your global plans.